 Red wines are (usually) astringent, white wines are (usually) not astringent.
 Rose wines are in between.
 Astringency is a feeling in the mouth similar to that produced by the dentist's numbing spray.

 The alcohol level of wine doesn't change with the wine's age.
 This is because the alcohol level remains fixed once the fermentation process ends (and wines are not sold before this happens).
 However, the changes which occur during the aging process do modify the perception of the alcohol level, usually amplifying the taste of alcohol.

 If you dislike the taste of alcohol, try wine with an alcohol content around 7...8%, rather than the usual 12...14%.
 Also try this with a frizzante wine, that is, a lightly sparkling wine.

 The more of the following statements are true, the better the watermelon is:

 The best indicator of ripeness is the trust you have in the seller.
-The producers and the sellers have more options at their disposal to check the ripeness, like knowing when they planted the watermelons and actually cutting them open and tasting them.
+The farmers and the sellers have more options at their disposal to check the ripeness, like knowing when they planted the watermelons and actually cutting them open and tasting them.